-There are a number of different headings you can have on curtains.
+There are a number of different headings you can have on your curtains.
 Each give a different look and feel to the curtains and room.
 There is not a right or wrong curtain heading to choose but certain headings will work better in certain rooms or with particular designs of fabrics.
-We have explained the different headings below.
+Here are some of the most commonly used curtain headings.

 Pencil pleat curtains are gathered evenly across the top of the curtain using a drawstring tape.
 This is probably the most simple and inexpensive heading.
 Pencil pleat heading is suitable for most styles of room.
 It is also very versatile and can be used on tracks or poles; under pelmets and valances or on their own.
 There are rows of pockets so that the hooks can be inserted at different levels, altering the hanging height of the curtain.
 On a standard 3” tape the top pocket would usually be used for poles, while the lower pockets will allow the curtain to be hung covering a curtain track.
 We can also supply a 1 inch, 2 inch or 6 inch pencil pleat heading on request.
 Pencil pleat curtains from The Millshop Online will come already pleated to your requested size, and metal curtain hooks will be in place ready for easy hanging.

 Pinch pleat curtains have clusters of structured pleats separated by flat sections, the hooks are then inserted at each pleat.
 Pinch pleats give a more formal look and the curtains tend to hang in more uniform folds.
 The pinch pleat heading can be made with triple pleats, or double pleats which work well if your fabric is too heavy for triple pleats.
 This heading isn’t suitable for curtain tracks, and is recommended for poles.
 It also requires more fabric, as a 2.5x fulness is recommended.
 We use a buckram stiffener for our pinch pleats, and metal pin hooks are inserted into each pleat for hanging.
 (Although we can supply plastic microflex hooks on request)